-Lightly sweetened brioche dough is pressed into a tart pan and filled with jam and fresh plums, to make a wonderful breakfast treat.
+Lightly sweetened brioche dough is pressed into a tart pan, filled with jam and fresh plums, to make this mouthwatering Brioche Plum Tart.

 Recipe: Brioche Plum Tart